codesport/admin-panel/README.md

 The pedagogical design of this tutorial was inspired by [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).

-The application's UX was inspired by [Amazon's/Wholefoods mobile app](https://www.amazon.com/alm/storefront??tag=7475725-20)
+The application's UX was inspired by [Amazon's Wholefoods mobile app](https://www.amazon.com/alm/storefront??tag=7475725-20)

 The CSS used for the [action buttons](https://github.com/codesport/admin-panel/blob/main-final-public/src/index.css) is from [Adventures In Techland](https://www.adventuresintechland.com/bootstrap-css-buttons-only/)